KC2016/brazilian_immigrant_women_in_germany/README.md

 Explore more about these women and uncover insights into the services they desire and offer.
 Gain a deeper understanding of their stories and challenges.

-## Note on Data Representativeness:
+## Note on Data Representativeness

 The insights presented in this article are derived from a survey conducted on a sample of 156 Brazilian women in Germany.
 It’s crucial to acknowledge that this sample, while offering valuable perspectives, may not be fully representative of the entire Brazilian female immigrant population in the country.
 The presence of biases is acknowledged, and these findings should not be construed as official statistics.
 Rather, they provide a glimpse into the experiences and preferences of a specific group within the broader community.
 For a comprehensive understanding, further research with a more diverse and extensive sample would be necessary.